operate-first/apps/docs/content/openmetadata/operator_manual/deployment.md

 ## Ingestion

 Ingestion authentication is done through JWT tokens.
+Airflow is used to perform ingestion, and Airflow authenticates with OM via a JWT token that is generated via the OM UI.

-For OM to generate tokens, it needs a JWT configuration:
+First, for OM to be able to generate tokens, it needs JWT configuration:

-As of this writing, this is not documented.
-You can find these fields [here][8].
+This is documented [here][12].
+You can find these fields in our configuration manifests [here][8].
 ```yaml
 jwtTokenConfiguration:
   rsapublicKeyFilePath: ${RSA_PUBLIC_KEY_FILE_PATH:-""}